-No wonder Jesus said, You of little faith... why did you doubt?'
+No wonder Jesus said, 'You of little faith... why did you doubt?'
 (31).
 It's not that Peter didn't have enough faith - it's not about quantity - it's that his faith wasn't deep enough, it wasn't focused enough.
 It wasn't deep enough to keep him trusting Jesus when he saw the wind, it wasn't focused enough to keep his eyes fixed on Jesus, even when he was being buffeted by the waves.

-True faith means keeping our eyes fixed on Jesus, and letting go of the things we think keep us secure, climbing down out of the boat, and trusting Jesus to stop us from sinking.
+True faith means keeping our eyes fixed on Jesus, letting go of the things we think keep us afloat, climbing down out of the boat.

 True faith means keeping our eyes fixed on Jesus, trusting that even when we stumble, we will not fall, because he will reach out his hand and catch us.
+He is always there, no matter what storms we face.